top of page

 Jim Gelsomini 1-2-2018 .jpg

-We're pleased to welcome Jim Gelsomini as Arrowhead's new forest manager!
+Jim Gelsomini is Arrowhead's forest manager in addition to serving on the Arrowhead Outreach team.
 Owners may contact Jim by phone or email listed above.
-Jim will also continue to serve with the Arrowhead Patrol.

 IMPORTANT: RULES FOR USE OF THE FOREST REFUSE SITE: